maxrudolph/PISTES/README.md

 # PISTES - Planetary Ice Shell Thermal Evolution and Stress
+## Thermal and stress evolution of icy moons, with application to Europa, Enceladus, Mimas, and other Icy Ocean Worlds.

 ### Papers that use PISTES:
 1. Rudolph, M.L., Manga, M., Walker, M., and Rhoden, A.R.
 (2022).
 Cooling crusts create concomittant cryovolcanic cracks.
 Geophysical Research Letters 49(5),  e2021GL094421.
 2. Rhoden, A.R., Walker, M.E., Rudolph, M.L., Bland, M.T., and Manga, M. (2024) The evolution of a young ocean within Mimas.
 Earth and Planetary Science Letters 635, 118698.